consolelabs/mochi-ui/packages/core/README.md

 # @mochi-ui/core

-The core package includes all essential components and elements required for developing React web applications using the Console Labs design system.
+The core package includes all essential components and elements required for developing React web applications using the Mochi design system.

 For further details, visit our
 [Setup Documentation](https://ds.mochiui.com/?path=/docs/introduction-installation--docs).